Create a Website Account - Manage notification subscriptions, save form progress and more.

 Any impacts to Marina Park are expected to be temporary.
 During construction of the outfall, a portion of the park will need to be closed.
 Construction in Marina Park is anticipated to last approximately 9 months.
 More information on specific impacts in the park will be available soon, however public access to the beach will be maintained during construction.
 After construction is completed, the park will be restored to its pre-construction condition.

-The Ocean Outfall allows for the disposal of concentrate generated by the new Advanced Water Purification Facility (AWPF), diverts wet weather flows that exceed AWPF treatment capacity, and provides an emergency backup disposal in case the AWPF is offline.
-All discharge from the outfall must comply with permits that will be issued by the Los Angeles Regional Water Quality Control Board.
+The Ocean Outfall allows for the disposal of reverse osmosis concentrate (i.e. concentrated "purple pipe" water that is typically used for irrigation) generated by the new Advanced Water Purification Facility (AWPF), diverts wet weather flows that exceed AWPF treatment capacity, and provides an emergency backup disposal in case the AWPF is offline.
+All discharge from the outfall must comply with permits that the Los Angeles Regional Water Quality Control Board will issue.